jhipster/jhipster-dotnetcore/docs/Features/heroku.md

 This will initialize a new Heroku app and git push your application to Heroku.
 Free tier dynos and database addons are used by the generator.
 A verified Heroku account might be needed to add some of the resources.

-If using OAuth 2.0/Okta please read the instructions at the [main JHipster Heroku sub-generator](https://www.jhipster.tech/heroku/).
+If using OAuth 2.0/Okta please read the pre-requisites and instructions at the [main JHipster Heroku sub-generator](https://www.jhipster.tech/heroku/).

 ## Databases